 6.9Popular animated hero Asterix and his faithful sidekick Obelix travel to ancient Egypt to help Cleopatra build a new summer home.
 Cleopatra and Julius Caesar have made a bet, with Caesar wagering the project cannot be completed in a few weeks time.
 With the help of a magic potion, Asterix comes to the rescue of the Queen of the Nile as Caesar and an angry architect plot against them.

-6.5When 54 high school girls throw themselves in front of a subway train it appears to be only the beginning of a string of suicides around the country.
-Detective Kuroda tries to find the answer to this mystery, which isn't as simple as he had hoped.
+6.5When the bizarre mass suicide of 54 high school girls throwing themselves in front of a subway train appears to instigate a string of suicides around the country, Detective Kuroda strives to find the answer, which isn't as simple as he had hoped.

 5.0Three people, each having different aspirations from life, are caught in a tangle of emotions and don’t know the way out.
 There’s a husband and wife with love eroding from their life.
 And there’s a single, happy-go-lucky dude who falls in love with the wife.